-- I. This policy applies to all University employees who are exempt from the State Personnel Human Resources Act (Chapter 126 of the General Statutes) pursuant to G.S.
+- I. This policy applies to all University employees who are exempt from the State Personnel Act (Chapter 126 of the General Statutes) pursuant to G.S.
 126-5(c1). - A. Employee Responsibilities.
 An employee who intends to become a candidate for election or appointment to any public office, or to hold any public office, is responsible for knowing and complying with the policy set forth herein, in addition to any other applicable policies, regulations, and guidelines including, but not limited to, policies and regulations concerning Political Activities of Employees, Conflict of Interest and Commitment, and External Professional Activities for Pay. - B. Campus Responsibilities.
-Each chancellor must assure that employees understand well in advance both the procedures to be followed in pursuing, as well as the possible employment implications of their involvement, in political candidacy and public officeholding.
-Such measures shall include: (1) publication of a notice, of the type established by the president, to be included in documents that prescribe the terms and conditions of employment for each category of covered University employment, e.g., faculty handbooks and/or tenure policies, employment manuals for nonfaculty employees (employees subject to the State Personnel-Human Resources Act are not covered by the policy); and (2) distribution in advance of each pending political season, of reminders of policy requirements to which employees are subject.
+Each chancellor must assure that employees understand well in advance both the procedures to be followed in pursuing, as well as the possible employment implications of their involvement, in political candidacy and public office holding.
+Such measures shall include: (1) publication of a notice, of the type established by the president, to be included in documents that prescribe the terms and conditions of employment for each category of covered University employment, e.g., faculty handbooks and/or tenure policies, employment manuals for nonfaculty employees (employees subject to the State Personnel Act are not covered by the policy); and (2) distribution in advance of each pending political season, of reminders of policy requirements to which employees are subject.
 This reminder may be distributed electronically, by paper, or other methods. - C. Definitions.
 The definitions set forth in subpart I.B. of Section 300.5.1 of the UNC Policy Manual are incorporated herein by reference.
 In addition, for purposes of this policy: - 1.
 "Appointive public office" means a public office filled or obtained by means other than an election. - 2.
 "Compensation which is more than nominal" means with reference to part-time public office (other than membership in the General Assembly) actual annual compensation or expected annual compensation, whichever is greater, in excess of \$10,000, excluding direct reimbursements for expenses incurred by the office holder incident to holding office, whether such expenses are calculated on a per diem basis or on an actual-expense basis. - 3.
-"Conflict of interest" means situations in which financial or other personal considerations, circumstances, or relationships may compromise, may involve the potential for compromising, or may have the appearance of compromising a employee's objectivity in fulfilling their University duties or responsibilities, including research, service, and teaching activities and administrative duties.
+"Conflict of interest" means situations in which financial or other personal considerations, circumstances, or relationships may compromise, may involve the potential for compromising, or may have the appearance of compromising a employee's objectivity in fulfilling their University duties or responsibilities, including research, service, and teaching activities and administrative duties. - 4.
+"Conflict of commitment" relates to an individual's distribution of time and effort between obligations to University employment and participation in other activities outside of University employment.
+A conflict of commitment occurs when the pursuit of such outside activities involves an inordinate investment of time or is conducted at a time that interferes with the employee's fulfillment of University employment responsibilities.